shradhatx/reference/README.md

 ### Tell me about yourself.
 I am a IT professional passionate about technology and learning.
 I thoroughly enjoy my work, helping my clients create products and solve business problems using IT.

-In big data space, I specialize in solution architecture, PoT, PoC, development in key technologies ELK, NoSQL(cassandra, Hbase, Mongo), graph DB (Titan, GraphX).
-I have worked on  many open source trending technologies in hadoop, spark, cloud.
+In big data space, I specialize in solution architecture,  I have been doing PoT, PoC, also development to solve specific business problem mainly in ES, NoSQL(cassandra, Hbase), graph DB (Titan, GraphX).
+I have good knowledge on  many other open source trending technologies in big data space.

-I like to engage in end to end solution for any business problem and understand the big picture for ROI.
+I like to be engaged in big picture, involved in end to end solution and ROI.

-I have varied experience in Enterprise IT - dev, team lead & managed high performance teams in software dev, tech refresh, vendor management, data center setup for DR etc.
+I also have varied experience in Enterprise IT -  as a technical PM managed high performance teams in software dev, DW merger, tech refresh, vendor management, data center setup in a highly compliant financial banks.

-Business verticals - Banking, Telecom, Healthcare, Services - Insurance

-Education background- EE and Masters in CS
+I have programmed in  C/Java/Oracle Database PL/SQL.

+I have also worked in-  Telecom, Healthcare, Insurance sectors I have my education in CS and Electrical Engineering

 Goal - technical consulting role as big data solution architect leveraging open source technologies and cloud computing (virtual/hybrid/server-less infrastructure).
 Also interesting to me is a senior developer/lead in Elastic/ELK.

 #### Tell us about the architecture of your most interesting project

-Intersys Consulting: to solve sticky business problem leveraging ES coz the prob  seems to do with search
+Intersys Consulting: to solve sticky business problem leveraging ES (boundary by customer) coz the prob  seems to do with search
 * Elastic consultant on Federation of State Medical Board projects.
 Perform exploratory and feasibility analysis of client’s data and processes and provide technology roadmap and iterative solution architecture with focus on Elastic 5.x with a goal to improve data quality and operation efficiency.

 PoT and PoC - demo capabilities of ES with FSMB data sample.
 Propose overall solution, iterative roadmap, work breakdown and estimates.
 Two of the projects I worked on at FSMB-

-i) FSMB gets board orders in PDF from different States.
+i) FSMB gets board orders in PDF from different States (court order stating if the physician is reprimanded, barred from performing certain procedures, or cleared of prior accusation or license reinstated).
+Over 250 categories.
 These are reviewed manually and categorize choosing from over 250 categories.
 FSMB wants to learn about automating the process utilizing text search, NLP and categorization.
 They have Elastic stack and wanted to explore the capabilities in Elasticserach first.
+Architecture:
+Ingest pdf using ingest pipeline -convertng pdf to base64 Use of percolator to identify the basis and order Userinterface to review the top 3-5 top scored categories before persisting.
+Off course queue to keep requests, user access etc.

 ii) FSMB maintains a database of ~1.4M on Physicians.
 Certains updates on physicians are available monthly from another source in a csv file with over 300 fields and ~ 6M records.
 There is no common identifier.
 FSMB wanted a solution to efficiently match these Millions of records with FSMB database first comparing many fields to correctly identify the physician and then noting changes and updating FSMB record.
+Architectue:
+Ingestion of monthly file in ES
+Bulk query request for matching
+User Interface to review categorized results and persist Interface with existing company db
+Improve matching algorithm - manual retry or running multiple queries in the background

 * Elastic consultant on IMF project to propose an intranet search solution(intranet that provide internet like search experience- auto classification)  and demo a PoC that replaces Microsoft FAST leveraging Elasticsearch that works seamlessly with Sharepoint, company websites and AD.
-BAInsight, SearchBlox
+Support for various documet format - xml, doc, db, many languages, images, emails, relevant search results, semantic understanding of content and query, NLP, Interactive, BAInsight, SearchBlox, Sinequa
+Crawl company web site and Sharepoint, tag metadata and index (categorization - person, location, org) Import user access
+Integration with db/mail etc
+Cognitive

-#### IgnitedD2K:  most interesting coz -lots of parts, my end-to-end involvement
+#### IgnitedD2K:  most interesting coz -lots of parts, also coz of my end-to-end involvement
-Product that leveraged social data, and data structured/unstructured collected from many different sources to predict good quality leads for clients.
+* Team was building a product that leveraged consumer data from various sources, structured/unstructured data, to predict good quality leads for prospective clients.
-* Built end-to-end data pipeline, life of data
-* Participated in backend data architecture and APIs
+* Enrich -  filter, topic, ip to location,handle/id to name and location, sentiment, best way to contact etc. while building consumer database
+* Merge with structured data (demography on consumer collected from database usa - all adults in US )
+* REST using python Flask
+* Dashboard using angular.js

+> Used AWS EC2 M4-L, XL, S3, Spark, Nosql technologies.
-* Data analysis and modeling- using python, panda, scikit-learn, numpy etc.  (Also -used Random Forest Ensemble,SVM in Kaggle)
+> Data analysis - using python, panda, scikit-learn, numpy etc.  (Also -used Random Forest Ensemble,SVM in Kaggle)
+> Built data pipeline
+> Participated in backend data architecture and APIs
-* Topic modeling using LDA. wordtovec - singular word, doctovec
+> Topic modeling using LDA. wordtovec - singular word, doctovec

-> Used AWS EC2, S3, Spark, Nosql technologies.
-> Data landing on kafka after initial filtering
-> Created data pipelines in spark calling ML model and enriching data on the way and landing data on NoSQL/Hbase or Elastic or Dashboard (angular.js)

-#### Worked as Program Manager/ Technical PM on several projects of many flavors in Bank, Telecom, Healthcare Services etc.

-#### Worked in roles such as C/Java/Database programmer, team lead and Dev Mgr.

-#### Education background-Electrical Engineer & Computer Science
+* Architecture:
+Data pipeline evolved over time
+Ingest from 100s of website (twitter OAuth - geo boundaries, keywords list; local radio sites, newspaper sites, business websites
+Attach tag for each data source; initial filters/clean; data+metadata put in kafka; --> reliable data ingestion & landing Use spark and transform and put in another topic --> clean data Build model(LDA) every day and put the model results in s3.
+Use Spark to read data from kafka, apply model get topic & sentiment, get demography and land data into HBase.

+Loading ES index with user data aquired from DB USA (30 million).
+Separate process reading social handle, name, location from kafka, hit ES dbusa data & match with dbusaID and put in cache ---> also in Hbase dbusaid, social_handles

+If no name, location then hit third party (fullcontact) to get info by handle -- hit ES dbusa & match with dbusaID.

+Periodic update of HBase from cache (cache with different handles -fb, twitter,...)

 #### Questions